demitraps/mixed_messages/README.md

 ### How to use

-To run this project, install it locally using node and the file local:
+To run this project, install it locally using node:

 `$ cd ../folder`